Select a Section

 Annual Physical Examination: This examination is typically done yearly and is a time to provide routine preventive care.
 During your visit, your doctor may review your overall health (including lifestyle risk factors, such as exercise and diet) and order any age-specific screening tests (such cancer screening or depression screening) and immunizations you may need.
 The goal is to identify risk factors or early signs and symptoms of chronic diseases, and counsel you on how you can reduce your risk and improve your overall health.
 Blood work may or may not be part of this visit, based on your individual state of health and your risk factors.
+Please note that annual physical examinations are in-office visits and cannot be done virtually.

 To optimally address all your health concerns, other complaints or issues are best addressed during a problem visit.
 Examples include the management of diabetes or other chronic diseases or the evaluation of a new complaint such as fatigue or joint pain.
 If these issues are addressed during your appointment for an annual physical, your health care provider may bill for these services in addition to your annual physical.